-/ Loading Support Tape Files Onto Your AOS/VS System Disk The last file on the Support Package tape is in DUMP format.
+Loading Support Tape Files Onto Your AOS/VS System Disk The last file on the Support Package tape is in DUMP format.
 This means that it is recognizable to the system LOAD program.
 When loaded onto disk as described below, the programs will be placed in the :UTIL directory on your system disk.

-(Note: the stand-among Disk Initializer program and its macro MUST reside in :UTIL directory to function properly.
-Running the program in the same directory that LDU's reside may have adverse effects under the AOS/VS II operating system.)

-To load the programs onto an AOS/VS system disk as described, load them with root (:) as you current directory using the following script:

-) SUPERUSER ON

-) DIR :

-) LOAD/V @MTzx:6

-) REW @MTzx

-) SUPERUSER OFF

-where:

-z = the tape controller type (A, B, C, D, or J) x = the tape unit number

-The programs will be loaded into the :UTIL directory of your system disk.
+Standard CLI Commands to Load File 4 To load the programs onto an AOS/VS system disk as described, execute the following commands:) SUPERUSER ON ) DIR : ) LOAD/V @MTzx:4 ) REW @MTzx ) SUPERUSER OFF where: z = the tape controller type (A, B, C, D, or J) x = the tape unit number The programs will be loaded into the :UTIL directory of your system disk.
 Running Stand-alone Programs To load and run a stand-alone program from disk, bring down your system and re-boot the system disk.
 From your Technical Maintenance Menu, choose the option "Run A Specified Program".
 Then, enter the full pathname of the file you wish to run, including the .SV extension.
-For example, if you want to run the Configurator, enter:

-:UTIL:CFSCZ5.SV <cr>

-The following are the full pathnames you would enter to run the stand-alone SCZ-5 programs from disk:
+For example, if you want to run the Configurator, enter: :UTIL:CFSCZ6T.SV <cr> The following are the full pathnames you would enter to run the stand-alone SCZ-6T programs from disk:</cr> Configurator :UTIL:CFSCZ6T.SV Tape Reliability :UTIL:SCZ6TR.SV

-Configurator . . . :UTIL:CFSCZ5.SV Disk Initializer . . :UTIL:SCZ5I.SV Tape Reliability . . :UTIL:SCZ5TR.SV Disk Reliability . . :UTIL:SCZ5DR.SV

-Standard CLI Commands to Load File 6 Running Stand-among Programs To load and run a stand-among program under AOS/VS, first make sure your current searchlist includes the :UTIL directory.
+Running Stand-among Programs To load and run a stand-among program under AOS/VS, first make sure your current searchlist includes the :UTIL directory.
 You must also have Superuser privilege on.